Chaitalykundu/Web-Development/02-CSS/01-Basic/11-box-model/Theory/01-theory.md

 It is a region between the **padding-box and the margin**.

 Its proportions are determined by the `width` and `height` of the boundary.

+&nbsp;

+# Margin Field

+This segment consists of the area between **the boundary and the edge of the border**.

+The proportion of the margin region is equal to the margin-box width and height.
+It is better to separate the product from its neighbor nodes.